-Access to this data means that you can continue to do business with customers that have good ratings with a greater degree of confidence.
+Access to our sophisticated company credit checks means that you can continue to do business with customers that have good ratings with a greater degree of confidence.

 You can also take action on customers with red flags: this could include continued monitoring, requesting further guarantees, or withdrawing credit altogether.

 Our unique financial health ratings include:

 o 100+ indicators of financial health